Reginald of Burgundy

-Reginald of Burgundy (died 1321) was Count of Montbéliard, jure uxoris, from 1282 to 1321.
+Reginald of Burgundy (in French, Renaud, died 1321) was Count of Montbéliard, jure uxoris, from 1282 to 1321.
 He was a son of Hugh of Chalon (from the House of Ivrée), sire of Salins, and his wife Adelaide.

 After Reginald's death in 1322, his daughter Joanna inherited his lands, due to the insanity of her elder brother.

 In 1282, Reginald married Guillemette de Neufchâtel (1260-1317, heiress of the counties of Montbéliard and Belfort by her great-grandfather Thierry III de Montbéliard 1205-1283), with whom he had a son and four daughters: